phaustin/quantecon-example/book/docs/need_for_speed.md

 This is a considerable drag on speed.

-In fact, it\'s generally true that memory traffic is a major culprit when it comes to slow execution.
+In fact, it's generally true that memory traffic is a major culprit when it comes to slow execution.

-Let\'s look at some ways around these problems.
+Let's look at some ways around these problems.

 ## Vectorization